 Including very specific hashtags makes your post reach the right and more users at the same time.
 For example, if your post is about some business strategy, using #business or #entrepreneur won’t help you that

 One of the most overlooked techniques when it comes to Instagram marketing is measuring and analyzing.
-Instagram has some free analytical tools that efficiently tell you about your followers’ demographics, gender, age, and many more metrics.
+Instagram has in-built insights that efficiently tell you about your followers’ demographics, gender, age, and many more metrics.

 Once you analyze your account and get to know your top-performing posts, it’s time to recreate them.
 Yes, you heard it right.
 Recreating by no way means copying.